FAQ's

 How long will the flowers last?

 Flowers are organic, botanical material.
-Great care is taken in pressing and preserving flowers, however, chemicals are not used to enhance colours of the flowers.
-Each flower will fade differently over different lengths of time.
-As their colours naturally change this in itself is something that can be seen as beauty
+Great care is taken in pressing and preserving flowers, however, each flower will fade differently over time.
+As their colours naturally change this in itself is something that can be seen as beauty.

 How to take care of your framed pressed flowers